greenfuse/SCCM_Collection_Search/README.md

 Select a collection to:

-* List rules for the collection
+* List membership rules for the collection
 * Display information about the collection

 Filter for rule type.

-Select a rule to display information about the rule.
+Select a membership rule to display information about the rule.

 Right-click details to copy the section to the clipboard.